betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 The first place team leaders can look is their own institution's stated policies and procedures which often include valuing and furthering the goals of inclusion.
 See, for example, those of the [Department of Energy (DOE)](https://www.energy.gov/science/diversity-equity-inclusion) or [Lawrence Livermore National Lab](https://www.llnl.gov/diversity/our-values).
 When team members act in ways to derail conversation or are otherwise contrary to inclusive practices, they should be reminded that they are then acting against the stated values of their institution.

-In some of the worst situations, it may be necessary to seek the help of human resources or an ombuds program, if available.
+In some of the most challenging situations, it may be necessary to seek the help of human resources or an ombuds program, if available.
 If your institution is committed to its stated values, it should not be hard to find higher level managers willing to back you up.

 #### We already invest heavily in inclusion...in our code

 While a focus on inclusive practices may seem like a new idea, the truth is the code we've been writing has for decades exemplified all the best goals of inclusion.
-For example, our community desires *interoperable* libraries so that, for example, an application can easily swap one solver library (e.g. PETSc) for another (e.g. HYPRE).
+For example, our community desires *interoperable* libraries so that, for example, an application can easily swap one solver library (e.g. [PETSc](https://petsc.org/release/overview/)) for another (e.g. [HYPRE](https://computing.llnl.gov/projects/hypre-scalable-linear-solvers-multigrid-methods)).
 Interoperability is a manifestation of inclusion in the code we write.

-We also value both API (e.g. compile-time) and ABI (link-time) compatibility in successive or related versions of the same library.
+We also value both [API](https://en.wikipedia.org/wiki/API) (e.g. compile-time) and [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) (link-time) compatibility in successive or related versions of the same library.
 This is yet another manifestation of inclusion in the code we write.
 Likewise, we want our applications used by people all over the world and as such, value having interfaces (e.g. GUIs, CLIs) as well as documentation available in multiple human languages.
-For example, the VisIt application GUI supports English, French, and Spanish and is designed to easily support other human languages.
+For example, the [VisIt](https://visit.llnl.gov) application GUI supports English, French, and Spanish and is designed to easily support other human languages.

-We also desire useful libraries to support multiple different programming language interface bindings such as C, C++, Fortran, Python, or Java.
+We also desire widely used libraries to support multiple different programming language interface bindings such as C, C++, Fortran, Python, or Java.
-For example, the Conduit library can be used *naturally* within C, C++, Fortran, and Python programs.
+For example, the [Conduit](https://llnl-conduit.readthedocs.io/en/latest/) library can be used *naturally* within C, C++, Fortran, and Python programs.

-The whole goal of performance portability is to ensure HPC/CSE applications can operate efficiently on a wide variety of computational resources (e.g. CPUs, GPUs, co-processors, FPGAs, etc.).
+The whole goal of performance portability is to enable HPC/CSE applications to operate efficiently on a wide variety of computational resources (e.g. CPUs, GPUs, co-processors, FPGAs, etc.).
 Performance portability is an extremely challenging design goal requiring substantial effort and resources to achieve.
 It and the effort we invest in it is yet another example of how the goals of inclusion (e.g. supporting a wide variety of computational resources) manifest in the actual code we design and write.

-We value computational kernels and tools that operate on single, double, quad and mixed or arbitrary precision.
+We value computational kernels and tools that operate on single, double, quad and even mixed or arbitrary precision.
-For example, the ZFP compression library supports single and double precision, and support for half and quad precision is on the "To Do" list.
+For example, the [ZFP compression library](https://computing.llnl.gov/projects/zfp) supports single and double precision, and support for half and quad precision is on the "To Do" list.

 The truth is, a substantial level of effort in the design, implementation, and support of the software our HPC/CSE community develops and maintains is all about inclusion (of our software).
 It only makes sense that we would be equally committed, if not more so, to inclusion of our people as well.